mfarda/mjsr/README.md

 - `analyze`     : Analyze JS files for endpoints and secrets
 - `fuzz`        : Fuzz for additional JS files using ffuf
 - `report`      : Generate comprehensive statistics report
+- `github`      : Search GitHub repositories for secrets and useful data

 You can chain commands, e.g.:
 ```sh